FLXBL SDK

 Query Options

-The findMany method accepts a QueryOptions<T> object with the following fields:
+The query and findMany methods accept a QueryOptions<T> object with the following fields:

 Field Type Description